jordan-public/optimistic-zk-bridge/README.md

 As our goal is to improve on speed, security and cost, we build on the idea of Across, but replace the less favorable aspects with improved technologies.

-*ZK bridges*: A ZK bridge would create a proof on one blockchain that the assets were deposited, take the proof to the recipient blockchain, verify it and deposit the counter-value there.
-This would be safe but slow and expensive.
-This solution would be churning on unnecessary proofs even when the transfer behaves as expected.
+*ZK bridges* (fictitious): A ZK bridge would create a proof on one blockchain that the assets were deposited, take the proof to the recipient blockchain, verify it and deposit the counter-value there.
+This would be safe but slow and expensive. *This solution would be churning on unnecessary proofs even when the transfer behaves as expected.*
 It would be nice to act only upon misbehavior, and that's what we shall do.